richfaris/TrainingLoLa/lessons/02_1claims_analysis.md

 ## 📝 Practice Questions

-1How would you find all claims reported in the last 30 days?**
+1. **How would you find all claims reported in the last 30 days?**
-2. **Whats the most common loss cause in your claims data?**
+2. **What's the most common loss cause in your claims data?**
-3. **How do you calculate the average time between loss date and report date?**4Which policy types have the highest claim frequency?**
+3. **How do you calculate the average time between loss date and report date?**
+4. **Which policy types have the highest claim frequency?**

 ## 🔗 Next Steps